 I have worked as a journalist and editor since 1992.
 I have written widely about visual art, architecture, film, health, religion, politics and gay and lesbian issues.

-Before taking up my present position at the University of Wollongong I was Editor in Chief of SSO Media a small alternative media company which publishes Sydney Star Observer Australia’s oldest and largest circulation gay and lesbian weekly newspaper.
+Before becoming a full time academic I was Editor in Chief of SSO Media a small alternative media company which publishes Sydney Star Observer Australia’s oldest and largest circulation gay and lesbian weekly newspaper.
 I was appointed editor of the Star in 1999 before that I was editor of OutRage a national gay lifestyle monthly.

-I in the early ninetites I was Melbourne editor of Monument – one of Australia’s leading architecture and design magazines and movies editor of SBS television’s subscriber magazine, Ariel.
+I in the early 90s I was Melbourne editor of Monument – one of Australia’s leading architecture and design magazines and movies editor of SBS television’s subscriber magazine, Ariel.

-The articles below are a small sample of recent articles in key areas that are available online.
+The articles below are a small sample of articles in key areas that are available online.

 Politics & Popular Culture: The Conversation